adelosa/learnasm370/README.md

 ## Other hints

-Keep your program file names to 8 characters.
+* Keep your program file names to 8 characters.
 Otherwise, the assembler won't run your program.
+* You can find a guide to the z390 macros here - http://www.z390.org/z390_Macro_and_Copybook_Documentation_Index.pdf